 The ability of students to evaluate faculty is rarely considered in terms of the research on student thinking.
 The research on levels of thinking is extensive and it is as solid as that on evaluative tools.
 The best-known model is that of Perry (1999).
 Perry deduced nine levels of thinking, six of which apply to undergraduates and that have been repeatedly corroborated by others' work (see Nuhfer and Pavelich, 2001, 2002).
 The average high school graduate reasons at about a level of 3.7 on Perry's 9-point scale.
 The average college graduate reasons at about a level of 4.
-There is scarcely little gain between high school and college in ability reason at higher levels or to think reflectively.
+There is scarcely little gain between high school and college in ability to reason at higher levels or to think reflectively.
 Reasons for this are outside this discussion.
-A characteristic of levels below 5 is that students may do evaluative thinking.
+A characteristic of levels below 5 is that students may do evaluative thinking but do it poorly.
+When a student evaluates a class or a course, this is an exercise in evaluative thinking.
 The degree to which individual students can do this well does indeed depend upon the level of thinking each has reached.
-Those who argue that their undergraduates can faculty evaluation well may, depending upon their institution, be unwittingly arguing against a massive amount of research revealing knowledge about intellectual development.
+Those who argue that their undergraduates can evaluate faculty well may, depending upon their institution, be unwittingly arguing against a massive amount of research revealing knowledge about intellectual development.